Wishkah River

 The Wishkah River is a tributary of the Chehalis River in the U.S. state of Washington.
 Approximately 40 mi long, the river drains a remote rural area of approximately 102 sqmi in Grays Harbor County along the Washington coast north of Aberdeen.
 It flows south through the county and empties into the Chehalis at Aberdeen.

 The name "Wishkah" is an adaptation of the Chehalis word hwish-kahl, meaning "stinking water".

-In popular culture

-Nirvana
+Association with Nirvana

-The Nirvana song "Something in the Way" refers to the experiences of lead singer Kurt Cobain while living under a bridge on the river after dropping out of high school and being kicked out of his mother's home.
-According to his biographer Charles R. Cross, however, this was largely a myth created by Cobain himself.
-One third of his cremated remains were scattered in the river after his death.

-From the Muddy Banks of the Wishkah is a live album compiled by the band.
-It was released on October 1, 1996, two and a half years after Cobain's death, and features live performances recorded from 1989 to 1994.
+While living under a bridge on the river after dropping out of high school and being kicked out of the family home, Nirvana frontman Kurt Cobain wrote the song "Something in the Way" about the experience.
+According to biographer Charles R. Cross, however, this was largely a myth created by Cobain.
+One third of Cobain's ashes were scattered in the river after his death.
+From the Muddy Banks of the Wishkah is a live album released by Nirvana on October 1, 1996, two and a half years after Cobain's death.